Virgin Media: Rebrand as Virgin Media

 In November 2006, the company signed a deal with Sir Richard Branson to license the Virgin brand for the combined business.
-NTL Group's services – previously marketed under the NTL, Telewest and Virgin.net brands were merged with Virgin Mobile under the "Virgin Media" brand on 8 February 2007, referred to by Virgin as V Day.
+NTL Group's services – previously marketed under the NTL, Telewest and Virgin.net brands – were merged with Virgin Mobile under the Virgin Media brand on 8 February 2007.
 Virgin.net was integrated into the new brand as Virgin Media Beyond Cable (later Virgin Media National).

 In February 2007, Virgin Central, an on-demand service, gained the rights to begin showing episodes of the television show Lost (already shown on Sky 1), and other shows including Alias and The OC.
-This service extended the on-demand service previously known as Teleport TV.
-Teleport TV was renamed TV Choice offering recently broadcast shows and other shows and series.
+This service extended the on-demand service previously known as Teleport TV; it was later renamed TV Choice, offering recently broadcast shows and other shows and series.

 Dispute with Sky

 A channel agreement for Virgin Media to keep non-premium Sky channels ended on 1 March 2007.
 As this date approached, Sky ran an advertising campaign promoting popular shows Virgin Media customers would lose and urged impacted customers to contact Virgin Media to get them to return to the negotiating table or switch to Sky.
 Virgin Media responded via a press campaign, that included a letter signed by Richard Branson and chief executive Steve Burch, with the headline "Sky don't want you to see the whole picture (strange for a TV company)".

 The companies failed to resolve their differences, and subsequently Virgin Media replaced the Sky1, Sky2, Sky Travel, Sky Travel Extra, Sky Sports News and Sky News channel content, so these could no longer be viewed by their customers.
-Sky said the deal would have cost Virgin Media 3p per customer per day (roughly £35,000,000 per year), but Virgin Media said that a minimum payment guarantee in the contract meant that the actual amount due would exceed twice the payment.
+Sky said the deal would have cost Virgin Media 3p per customer per day (roughly £35m per year), but Virgin Media said that a minimum payment guarantee in the contract meant that the amount due would be more than twice that figure.
 Sky attributed part of the rate rise to the new deal including Sky3, Sky Arts and undisclosed high definition and video on demand content.
 The name for the removed Sky News channel was initially changed to "Sky Snooze try BBC", however on 2nd March 2007, Richard Branson requested that to be removed.